JeffreyRiggle/my-site/content/blog/tcp/index.md

 Options is variable in size but must be a multiple of 8 bits in length.
 All options are included in the checksum.
 All options have a option-kind and may have an option length.

 ##### End of Option List
-* Kind = 0
-* indicates the end of the option list.
-* Might now be the end of the header based off of the data offset field.
-* Used at the end of all options.
-* only needed if the end of options would not match up with the end of the TCP header.
+The end of option list has a Kind of 0.
+This option indicates the end of the options list.
+This option is only needed if the end of the options would not match up with the end of the TCP header.
+That is to say if there are extra bytes after the options this option must be provided.

 ##### No-Operation
-* Kind = 1
-* May be used between options.
-* There is no guarantee that sends will use this option.
+The no-operation has a Kind of 1.
+This can be used between options; However, there is no guarantee that senders will use this option.

 ##### Maximum Segment Size
-* Kind = 2
-* Length = 4
-* Has Maximum Segement Size option data.
-    * data is 16 bits
-    * Communicates the maximum receive segment size at the TCP which sends this segment.
-    * Must only be sent in the initial connection request.
+The maximum segment size has a Kind of 2 and a length of 4 bytes.
+This option communicates the maximum receive segment size to the TCP that sends this segment.
+This option can only be used in the initial connection request.

 #### Padding
 Padding is a variable sized field used to ensure that the header ends and data begins on a 32 bit boundary.

 #### Data
-The data you would like to send.
+The data that is being sent.

-### Terminology?
+### Terminology

 #### Send Sequence Variables
 | Variable | Meaning |